Arrr-az/prolog-car-race/README.md

 ![](https://github.com/Arrr-az/prolog-car-race/blob/main/README_gif.gif)

 ## What is it?
 It's a simulation of a self-driving car with movements based on prolog.
-Developed as an academic activity for the course of Artificial Inteligence (UFES - Alegre).
+Developed as an academic activity for the course of Artificial Inteligence in UFES (Alegre) CS graduation.

 The HTML+CSS+Javascript sections of the code were presented to us as it shows by the course professor (Jacson Rodrigues Correia da Silva), our job being the implementation of the 'decision-making' module, made with Prolog code.